 Further information and support

-Kidney Health New Zealand (2008) Nephrotic Syndrome in children.
+Kidney Health New Zealand (2008).
+Nephrotic syndrome in children: What is nephrotic syndrome?
 (Information Sheet).
-Kidney Health New Zealand.
-Christchurch
+Christchurch: Kidney Health New Zealand. https://www.kidneys.co.nz/resources/file/nephrotic_syndrome_in_children_03.pdf